knightsamar/CS340_starter_flask_app/README.md

 python -m flask run -h 0.0.0.0 -p 8042 --reload
 ```

-**Replace 5678 with a random port number***
+**Replace 8042 with a random port number**

-To verify that your server is running, a Hello World page will be visible at `/hello`, while the sample database can be found at `/browse_bsg_people`.

 Now, your website should be accessible at http://flipN.engr.oregonstate.edu:YOUR_PORT_NUMBER

+To verify that your server is running, a Hello World page will be visible at `/hello`, while the a READ implementation page can be found at `/browse_bsg_people`.

+So you would go to http://flipN.engr.oregonstate.edu:YOUR_PORT_NUMBER/hello or similar.

 flipN means either of flip1, flip2 or flip3.
 YOUR_PORT_NUMBER is the number that you used in the command above to run the app.